 Ruckert graduated from Jesuit High School and earned a B.A. in Political Science and History from Tulane University.
 He serves as a guest speaker at the LSU Manship School of Mass Communication and at the Louisiana Institute of Public Policy and Politics.
-He and his wife Lynnel have two children, Jack 12 and Mary Kyle 9.
+He and his wife Lynnel have two children, Jack 14, and Mary Kyle 11.
+When he's not working, Kyle enjoys coaching Mary Kyle's basketball team and throwing batting practice to Jack.

 In 2001, Lynnel arrived in Washington DC to answer phones for Chairman Billy Tauzin’s Energy and Commerce Committee.
 She departed in 2016 as the highest ranking House female staffer on Capitol Hill.